by Sophie Lewis |

 So: the first half of Lecoustre and Marre’s film is extraordinarily great: a cinéma-vérité masterpiece about dissociation on the job, the unmanageability of the Hochschildian heart, and latent anti-work yearning fomenting among the public-facing staff at RyanAir (the fictional company is called “Wing”).
 The vérité-adjacent methodology used to make Rien à Foutre, whereby non-actors (i.e., real cabin crew) were used for many of the roles, mobile phones were used to film much of the footage, and Exarchopoulos was directed to do her own make-up, et cetera, elegantly invokes the uncanny collapse of real self and true feeling into “deep acting” that Arlie Hochschild documented so many years ago.
 The sequences in which trainee cabin managers, one by one, go up against a wall under a glaring ceiling light and attempt to hold a smile for thirty seconds, is gruesomely unforgettable.
 Up until about halfway through, Rien à Foutre is squarely of the genre my partner Vicky and I like to call “People at Work.”

-Unfortunately, the film-makers did not have the courage of their convictions.
+Unfortunately, the film-makers did not ultimately have the courage of their convictions.
 They insert a long and unnecessary sequence at Cassandre’s father’s house in Belgium, after Cassandre gets furloughed for buying alcohol for a “deeply sad” solo female passenger.
-I was moved by Cassandre’s care of the “deeply sad” eastern European woman, and by the small rumblings of class consciousness she evinces in defense of the serious infractions she committed in the process of giving this care (using her own credit card, buying alcohol, offering exceptional treatment by listening too long, listening too genuinely, as the client swiped through her gallery of loved ones).
-I wanted to see the contradictions of the workplace – the “general process” of the commercialization of feeling – begin to collapse.
+I was moved by Cassandre’s care of the “deeply sad” eastern European woman, and by the small rumblings of class consciousness she evinces in defense of the serious infractions she committed in the process of providing this care (using her own credit card, buying alcohol, offering exceptional treatment by listening too long, listening too genuinely, as the tearful passenger/client swiped through her gallery of loved ones).
+I wanted to see the genuineness of her hospitality become explicit even as it is punished in the workplace.
+I wanted to see the contradictions of the managed heart – the “general process” of the commercialization of feeling – begin to collapse.

 There are radically beautiful moments in the Brussels section, too, for instance when Cassandre and her sister smoke in the garden outside their childhood home, and the camera dwells calmly on the pitch-black darkness, in which only the two glowing tips of their cigarettes can be seen, floating as though in space.
 But I wish the film believed in itself sufficiently to carry the RyanAir-feminized-workers’ inquiry through, and leave it there.
 Admittedly one can imagine the early-on boardroom meetings (indeed, one can find the reviews that still give this verdict…) in which the money-men said: “What?!
 You’re telling me your movie is simply about this girl doing her shitty job, and that’s it?!” and Lecoustre and Marre hastily added: “No, no, of course not… Then Cassandre goes home and we discover that her profound working-class anomie is actually all about her difficulty grieving her mother, who died in a car crash.”

 The psychologization and individualization of this initially and promisingly proletarianist artwork is disappointing.
 Leaving that disappointment aside, however, Cassandre is a study in the extent to which surplus-value can still be generated off of the barely-managed heart.
 The material and affective systems through which she sells her labor-power, culminating in her socially-distanced selfie in front of a grim and alienated light-display at night in Dubai, are a slow-moving disaster; a glacial emergency unfolding for humankind (not to mention all other species).
-This in my view, is the reason this alcoholic character with the unshaved legs and wonky red lipstick – to whom organized labor solidarity does not appeal, yet who it is impossible not to love – is named after the Trojan priestess who warned everybody that the apocalypse was nigh, and no one listened.
+This in my view, is the reason this alcoholic character with the unshaved legs and wonky red lipstick – who it’s impossible not to love, even though organized labor does not appeal to her – is named after the Trojan priestess who warned everybody that the apocalypse was nigh, and no one listened.